daos-stack/daos/doc/admin/installation.md

 command line (e.g., PREFIX=/usr/local).

 !!! note
-   If you wish to compile DAOS with clang or use the Intel compilers rather than gcc, set COMPILER=clang or COMPILER=icc on the scons command line.
+    Several parameters can be set (e.g. COMPILER=clang or COMPILER=icc) on the scons command line.
+Please see `scons --help` for all the possible options.
-   This option is also saved for future compilations.
+    Those options are also saved for future compilations.

 ### Environment setup